RobTillaart/AS7331/README.md

 |  AS7331_CONV_8192   |   8192  |   13    |
 |  AS7331_CONV_16384  |  16384  |   14    |
 |  AS7331_CONV_001xx  |      1  |   15    |  1 millisecond (not supported yet).

+Read the datasheet for details (7.4 Transfer function).

 ### DeviceID